dga263/data_bootcamp_final_project/README.md

 or in a different semester, without the express approval of all instructors is strictly forbidden.
 I acknowledge that a failure to abide by NYU Stern Honor Code will result in a failing grade for the project and course.

-Project Description: Using  data from the US Customs and Border Protection and the US Border Patrol on monthly apprehensions, this project intends to describre, visualize, and infer the implications of illegal immigration trends across the United States' borders in relation to rates of apprehension and Border Patrol Agency staffing policies over the past two decades.